andrenormanlang/typescript-react-firebase-map-guide-fullstack-web-app/README.md

 - Sort the restaurant list by name.
 - See their own position on the map.
 - Search for restaurants by typing in a location (with autocomplete).
-- Get directions to a selected eatery via Google Maps.
 - Recommend new places to eat.

 ### Prerequisites